fofanafi/imagetiler/README.markdown

 `output_dir` : Defaults to the current directory.
 Don't include the ending '/'
 `bg_color` : The background fill color, transparent by default.
 `autocreate_dirs` : Whether or not to create the directory if it exists.
 Default true
-`format` : The format for the output, defaults to 'jpg'.
-Can be png, gif, or anything that ImageMagick supports.
+`format` : The format for the output, defaults to 'png'.
+Can be png, jpg, gif, or anything that ImageMagick supports.
 `prefix` : Prefix for the output files.
 Defaults to 'tile'